 Giving the landlord notice during a fixed term

-But it might be possible if your agreement contains a ‘break clause’.
+You cannot end the tenancy during the fixed term without your landlord's agreement unless your tenancy agreement contains a ‘break clause’.
 This is a term in the agreement that lets you end the agreement before the end of the fixed-term.

-If there is a break clause, the agreement should tell you how much notice you have to give and whether there are any special procedures you have to follow.
+If there is a break clause, it will tell you when you can serve notice, how much notice you have to give and whether there are any special procedures you have to follow.

 Finding someone else to take over the tenancy

-If you have to leave your tenancy early and want to try to avoid paying rent on two homes, it may be possible to find someone to take over the rest of your tenancy.
+It may be possible to find someone to take over the rest of your tenancy if you have to leave your tenancy early and want to try to avoid paying rent on two homes.

 You have to get the landlord's agreement for another person to move into the property.
 The landlord may want to check references for them.
 Check that the landlord will give the new person their own tenancy or licence agreement, otherwise, you will still be legally responsible for the tenancy.